Visual effects (VFX)

 If you can’t find an apprenticeship with a VFX company, it might be worth getting an apprenticeship in a related industry, such as games or animation, which could give you some experience to help you find your way into VFX at a later point.

 Build a portfolio:

-Learn how to use, and then experiment with, VFX programs and create a showreel that shows off your compositing skills.
-You can show this to admissions tutors or employers.
-This is essential.
+Learn the software, experiment with VFX programs and create a showreel that you can show to admissions tutors or employers.
+Focus on producing a portfolio which includes relevant work to showcase your immediate practical skills This is essential.
 Go to build your VFX portfolio to learn how.
 Watch ScreenSkills’ advice on VFX showreels.
 It’s really important to develop your appreciation for VFX.
 Make sure you’re familiar with what’s out there.

 Get a degree:

 Have a look at ScreenSkills’ list of recommended courses and select one in VFX.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the VFX industry.